 CVE-2026-9883

-A use-after-free vulnerability exists within the Base component of Google Chrome, potentially allowing for arbitrary code execution.
+A use-after-free vulnerability exists in the Base component of Google Chrome, potentially allowing an attacker to execute arbitrary code.

 Executive summary

-A critical use-after-free vulnerability in Google Chrome could allow an attacker to execute arbitrary code or cause a system crash.
+A use-after-free vulnerability in the Base component of Google Chrome could allow a remote attacker to achieve arbitrary code execution on the host system.

 Vulnerability